techXtumy/bedrock_llm/README.md

 # Bedrock LLM

-A Python library for building LLM applications using Amazon Bedrock Provider boto3 library. it aim to fast prototyping using variety of Foundation Model from Amazon Bedrock.
-It also aim to easy integration  Amazon Bedrock Foundation Model with other services.
+A Python library for building LLM applications using Amazon Bedrock Provider and boto3 library.
+It aims to create best practices and production-ready solutions for various LLM models, including Anthropic, Llama, Amazon Titan, MistralAI, and AI21.

-The library is crafted to create best practices, production ready on Anthropic Model Family, Llama, Amazon Titan Text, MistralAI and AI21.
+The library is structured into two main components:
+1. `bedrock_be`: Infrastructure and services for deploying LLM applications.
+2. `bedrock_llm`: LLM orchestration and interaction logic.

+This structure allows for seamless integration of LLM capabilities with robust deployment and infrastructure management.

 ![Conceptual Architecture](/assests/bedrock_llm.png)

 ## Features

+- Support for multiple LLM models through Amazon Bedrock
+- Efficient LLM orchestration with `bedrock_llm`
+- Infrastructure and deployment services with `bedrock_be`
+- Agent-based interactions and tool calling
+- Asynchronous and synchronous function support
+- Performance monitoring and logging functionality
 - Support for Retrieval-Augmented Generation (RAG)
-- Support for Agent-based interactions
-- Support for Multi-Agent systems (in progress)
+- Multi-Agent systems (in progress)
-- Support for creating workflows, nodes, and event-based systems (coming soon)
+- Workflows, nodes, and event-based systems (coming soon)
-- Support for image generated model and speech to text (STT), text to speech (TTS) (coming soon)
+- Image generation, speech-to-text (STT), and text-to-speech (TTS) support (coming soon)
-- Performance monitoring for both asynchronous and synchronous functions
-- Logging functionality for tracking function calls, inputs, and outputs

 ## Installation